skywalkapps/bootstrap-dropmenu/src/docs/index.md

 layout: default
 title: Dropmenu for Bootstrap
 name: Dropmenu
 description: Dropmenu is a set of extensions, which enhances Bootstrap dropdown component, your fellow companion when creating a web application.
-These plugins add more structure and capabilities to the dropdown.
+These extensions add more structure and usability features.

 ---